 REVIEW COPIES SENT TO ALL SCIENCE JOURNALS

-In March 1989 over 800 review copies of Free: The End Of The Human Condition were sent to virtually all science journals around the world.
+In March 1989 over 800 review copies of Free: The End Of The Human Condition were sent to virtually every science journal in the world.
 Other review copies were sent to leading scientists.

 |1||View The Online Version|

 View the Online version (Standard webpages.
 Fastest option)

 |2||Print Free: The End Of The Human Condition|

 |3||Download Free: The End Of The Human Condition To Your Computer/Device|